dynamiczero99/CITM_2_Dev_Platformer/README.md

 - Shoot with mouse.
 - Get music from the level from Tiled Map Editor.
 - Camera debugger
+- Optimization: Things out of the screen aren't rendered

 ## Debug functionality:
 - F1 ​Start from the very first level